jaedong27/apriltag-pywin/README.md

 Building(On Only Window)
 ========
-You should build on mingw64.
+You should build on mingw64.(Visual studio doesn't support Variable-Length Array(VLA))

     cd /path/to/apriltag
     cd core